 The School runs programmes of events during term-time which typically include research seminars, visiting speakers, PhD workshops and guest lectures on our programmes.
 Where relevant to your work, you will be able to attend such events and have the chance to exchange knowledge and ideas with others researching in cognate areas.
 The School will arrange a University Staff card for you so that, during your stay, you will have full access electronic facilities and the library.
 The Library at Glasgow is a first rate facility that supports many of the University’s world leading research activities and, as well as providing visitors with access to an outstanding collection of materials and services, also offers comfortable desk space you can use and computer work stations.

 Please note that all visiting research students must apply through the College of Arts Graduate School.

 How to apply

-You can apply at any time to become a visiting researcher by completing the visiting researcher application form and emailing it, together with with a short CV (no more than 2 pages), to Patricia MacLaren.
-Research visits normally take place during semester time (September to June) and they vary in length but are usually from 3-12 weeks in duration.
+Please contact Patricia MacLaren if you are planning to visit us - research visits normally take place during semester time (September to June) and they vary in length but are usually from 3-12 weeks in duration.

 Fees and charges